bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 This is the page underwriting, regional managers, and leadership will use day to day.
 It answers the core questions from the business request: how much are we paying out, who is driving it, and how does that break down by region, age, smoking, and health risk factors.
 ###### click to preview dashboard[https://github.com/bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/blob/main/folder/dashboard%20preview.pdf]

+- Total claims	$17.75M	Total dollar exposure across all policyholders in the current filter	Movement quarter-over-quarter once trend data is available
+- Average claim	$13.33K	Typical payout per policyholder	Skew — a small number of very high claims can pull this up
+- Total policyholders	1,300	Book size in the current view	Should match the cleaned dataset count (1,332) when no filters are applied
+% Smokers / % Diabetic	21% / 48%	Prevalence of the two health risk flags in the book	% Diabetic is high enough that it's worth validating against source data